PriyanshuPatel02/DATA-SCIENCE-/README.md

 # IPL Insights
-## Analyzed IPL data from kaggle using  Numpy and  Pandas and Visualized the Data using # Matplotlib and # Seaborn
+## Analyzed IPL data from kaggle using Numpy and Pandas and Visualized the Data using Matplotlib and Seaborn libaries